 In the last few months, treatment providers and governments have faced IP barriers over drugs, masks, ventilator valves and reagents for testing kits.
 Countries are facing shortages of remdesivir, which is widely patented but licensed in a manner that allows generic supply only in a limited number of countries.
 In addition, multiple patents have been filed for COVID-19 vaccines in development, for example, more than 100 patents have been filed for the mRNA technology that Moderna is using to develop a vaccine.
-A report by MSF found that patents pose a serious threat to access to affordable versions of newer vaccines like pneumococcal conjugate vaccines (PCV) and human papillomavirus (HPV) vaccines.
+Although Moderna recently announced that it would not enforce its patents during the pandemic - the only vaccine corporation to do this thus far - the company did so after losing an important patent dispute and failing to disclose the US federal funding it received in the patent applications for its mRNA vaccine.
+In addition to following through on its previous commitment to not enforce its patents, Moderna must share all IP, including the necessary technology, data and know-how, so that other manufacturers can scale up production of these potentially lifesaving vaccines.
+Many COVID-19 vaccine developers, including Pfizer/BioNTech, have taken no steps towards licensing or transferring IP-protected technologies to enable increased global manufacturing capacity and supply.